data301-2021-summer2/project-group46-project/README.md

 - Rylan: I love games of all kind, from sports to video games to boardgames.
 I am really into basketball and warhammer 40k.
 I am a COSC Major entering my third year and am super excited to learn Python in this course!
 - Jacob: I like to program and play boardgames in my spare time.
 I am a COSC major in my third year and excited to see what I learn from this project.

+## Link To our Milestone 4 Presentation
+Here is the link to our presentation: [Click here](https://youtu.be/yA1XRanbolg)

 ## References

 {Add your stuff here}